THIS

 Trains in Italy are generally a great way to get around.
 In Milan the metro is excellent, and even easily links the city to Malpensa Airport.
 Many other parts of Northern Italy will require a car.
 Most of our travelers opt for private drivers, with a combination of private drivers, trains, boats, and some self-driving.
 Blending various forms of transport allows you to not only experience more of Italy, but to take advantage of what is best for your route, and experiences.

-That said, we have lots of expertise in travel design for just 1-2 travelers and know how to capture the essence of immersive travel for groups of every size!
+We welcome all travelers, this means solo, couples, trios, groups - you name it!
+Most of the folks with design for are traveling with just one or two other people.
+We have lots of expertise in travel design for just 1-2 travelers and know how to capture the essence of immersive travel for travel groups of every size!

 Need clarification or have additional questions?